 How UGM is Urgently Responding to the COVID-19 Pandemic

-As you know, our homeless guests are among those most vulnerable to health concerns like COVID-19, as some may have compromised immune systems and pre-existing health conditions, along with precarious living situations and urgent basic needs like shelter and meals.
-It is deeply concerning to us that this virus, should it become widespread, could result in yet another risk.
+Ever since the pandemic was declared, we have been taking swift and urgent emergency steps to safeguard our guests, volunteers, and staff.
+We know our homeless guests are among the most vulnerable in our region to health concerns like COVID-19, as some may have compromised immune systems and pre-existing health conditions, along with precarious living situations and urgent basic needs like shelter and meals.

-So it’s crucial we proactively offer the best care possible during this challenging time.
+Now, more than ever, the wellbeing of our guests and community is top priority.
+It’s crucial we proactively offer the best care possible.
 We are dedicated to ensuring the safety of our guests, many of whom rely on UGM for meals, shelter and safety daily for survival.
-Their lives are on the line, and we will continue to serve them with dignity and respect through new extra measures.
+Their lives are on the line, and we will continue to serve them with dignity and respect through extra measures to keep them safe.

 - Instead of gathering hundreds of people inside our dining room together, we are offering hot meals ‘to-go’ in biodegradable containers through our doors and serving hundreds more.
-This reduces risk and follows the advice of health authorities to limit public gatherings to fewer than 50 people.
+This reduces risk and follows the advice of health authorities to limit public gatherings.

 - Taking extra sanitation measures to clean all surfaces thoroughly and more frequently every day at UGM

-- Notifying our staff and residents on how to prevent and recognize COVID-19
+- Reminding our staff and residents on how to prevent and recognize COVID-19

 - Scaling back larger events to responsibly minimize the risk of transmission

-If the virus becomes more widespread, we will be taking additional steps to respond.
-Please keep posted here on this post, as we will continue to update this page with our current emergency measures.
+If the virus becomes more widespread, we may be taking additional steps to respond.
+Please keep posted here, as we will continue to update this page with our current emergency measures.